Ahmed-Gamal-seliman/Smart-Coffee-Machine/README.md

 # ☕ Smart Coffee Machine
 A modular Android application demonstrating a smart coffee machine interface.
 Built with a focus on Scalability, Testability, and Unidirectional Data Flow.

+# Getting Started
+Follow these steps to get your local environment synchronized and the project running.

+## 1. Prerequisites
+Before you begin, ensure you have the following tools installed:

+  - Android Studio.

+  - Mockoon Desktop: Required for local API simulation.

+## 2. Repository Setup
+  - Clone the project to your local machine.

+## 3. API Simulation (Mockoon)
+  - Open Mockoon Desktop.
+  - Go to File > Import > Mockoon's format (JSON).
+  - Locate and select the mock-api-config.json file you will find it in the master branch .
+  - Once imported, click the Green Play button (Start Server) at the top of the Mockoon interface to activate the local endpoints.

+## 4. Running the Application
+  - Open the cloned project in Android Studio.
+  - Wait for the Gradle sync to complete successfully.
+  - Select your target device (Emulator).
+  - Click Run app.

 ## Feature Based Modularization
 I implemented a Feature Based Modularization strategy This decouples the business logic from the delivery mechanism (UI), ensuring the code base remains maintainable as the team or feature set grows.